10.40 WETLANDS AND SECTION 404 PERMITS - INTRODUCTION

 Section 404 Authorization is requested by preparing either a Pre-Construction Notice, in the case of a General Permit, or an Individual Permit Application.
 Both documents contain project concept, locations, history, schedule, plans, cross-sections, wetland avoidance and minimization efforts, wetland delineations and other detailed site data, a proposed mitigation plan, and many other types of information.

-A Section 404 authorization contains requirements and conditions specific to the proposed construction project.
+A 404 Permit that authorizes a project contains requirements and conditions specific to the proposed construction project.
 It is imperative that the Iowa DOT field construction staff AND the contractor are aware of all permit requirements and work together to ensure compliance.
 Failure to comply with a Section 404 permit may result in an enforcement action against the Department including a cease and desist order to stop all project work and fines of up to $25,000 per day until compliance is met.
-Corps and DNR inspectors may and do visit construction projects without prior notice.
+Corps, EPA and DNR inspectors may and do visit construction projects without prior notice.

-Upon issuance of a Section 404 authorization, the Water Resources project manager will prepare a cover memo highlighting any issues of particular concern and forward the memo and 404 permit to the District Construction Engineer The Office of Contracts may include the 404 permit in the contract documents at the request of the Office of Location and Environment for environmentally sensitive projects.
-Copies of the permit should be kept at the primary project site, mitigation project site and the Construction Residency at all times until completion of both the primary project and the mitigation site.
-The memo and permit can also be found in the Electronic Records Management System.
+Upon issuance of a Section 404 authorization, the Water Resources project manager will prepare a clearance memo highlighting any issues of particular concern and forward the memo and 404 permit to the District Construction Engineer The Office of Contracts may include the 404 permit in the contract documents at the request of the Office of Location and Environment for environmentally sensitive projects.
+For any project that requires a permit, the 404 Permit should be available at the site until completion of the project.
+The clearance memo and permit can also be found in the Electronic Records Management System and can be accessed by the public at http://www.envpermits.iowadot.gov/Collections.aspx?AppId=ENVIRONMENTAL.

 Mitigation for impacts to wetlands and streams must occur in a specific sequence.
 The first step of mitigation is to avoid impacts to wetlands or streams.
-When impacts cannot be avoided, the second step is to minimize impacts as much as possible.
-The last step of mitigation is compensation.
+When impacts exceed 0.1 acre of wetland, the Iowa DOT needs to provide compensatory mitigation to replace those impacts.
+The Iowa DOT also provides stream mitigation for stream impacts, however this is on a case by case basis.
 Compensation, or compensatory mitigation, is when DOT restores, creates, enhances, or in exceptional circumstances, preserves a wetland and/or other aquatic resource for the purpose of compensating for unavoidable adverse impacts resulting from construction of highway projects.
 Currently, DOT compensates at a minimum 1.5:1 ratio, meaning 1.5 acres of wetland are replaced for every 1 acre of wetland impacted.
 Special circumstances may require DOT to compensate at a higher mitigation ratio.

-Compensatory mitigation is required for most projects requiring Section 404 authorization.
-Typically, a proposed site and development concept is identified in the permit application or pre-construction notice.
-Following authorization, the mitigation project is designed by OLE or OLE's wetland consultants and let as a separate project.
+When required, mitigation projects are designed by OLE or OLE’s wetland consultants and let as a separate project.
 In some cases, mitigation may be accomplished in conjunction with the primary project by modifying a project feature such as a stream crossing, ditch, or borrow.
-The Corps requires that mitigation must be completed prior to or concurrent with wetland fill activities along the primary project.
+Iowa DOT buys wetland credits from a private wetland bank when available, thus reducing the need for an Iowa DOT designed wetland mitigation site/project.
+The Corps requires that mitigation (which includes credit purchase when available) must be completed prior to or concurrent with wetland fill activities along the primary project.

 Mitigation projects may include site grading, construction of water control structures, removal of existing drainage features, planting of both uplands and wetlands with native seed, live plugs, and/or trees.
 It is important for the contractor to understand that mitigation projects often require work in wet soil conditions.